-While it’s important to consider when to set up your pool, it’s also vital to set up a right-sized option pool and take into account the role of convertible securities in your calculation.
+While it’s important to consider when to set up your equity pool, it’s also vital to set up a right-sized option pool and take into account the role of convertible securities in your calculation.
 Doing this calculation will help you avoid diluting your stock more than necessary.

-Let’s look at an example of how the size of a pool affects common stock.
+Let’s look at an example of how the size of an option pool affects common stock.
 If the size of your pool is unreasonable, it is very easy for your common stock to take a nose dive from 100% to 50%.
 Say you start with 100% of 6 million shares of common stock, with a pre-money valuation of $4 million.
 You set up a 20% option pool at a cost of $1 million, get $500,000 in convertibles, and take on a new investment of $1 million.
 After you’ve made these moves, the investor now owns 20% of the company, the convertibles make up 10% of the company, the option pool accounts for 20%, and the common stock is down to 50% of the shares.

 A smaller option pool—say 10%—in this same scenario leaves the common stock at 60%, a far better outcome.